Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Current Efficiency Requirements

-Modern boiler efficiency standards require minimum seasonal efficiency ratings of 92% for new installations under ErP (Energy-related Products) regulations that have been in place since 2018.
+Modern boiler efficiency standards require minimum seasonal efficiency ratings of 92% for new installations under ErP (Energy-related Products) regulations in place since 2018.
 However, older boilers can maintain optimal performance through proper maintenance and component upgrades.
 Regular servicing ensures your boiler operates at peak efficiency, meeting current environmental standards.

 Energy Savings Through Maintenance